jargonized/neural_networks/README.md

 Pythonic implementation of NNs

 Note:
-The content of the repository is majorly inspired from the course I took up on GuviGeek network with my mentors from PadhAI.
+The content of the repository is majorly inspired from the course I took up on GuviGeek network mentored by professors from IITM.